How You're Protected

 These prohibitions make it possible for consumers to access insurance products and service from professionals for whom insurance is their primary, and often only, line of business.
 That access to unbiased expert advice helps Canadians better manage their risk and ultimately prosper.

 All persons engaged in the sale of insurance must pass a pre-licensing exam and police clearance.
-Once licensed they must adhere to the principle of utmost good faith, as outlined in the Insurance Council of B.C.'s Code of Conduct.
+Once licensed they must adhere to the Insurance Council of B.C.'s Code of Conduct.
 The Council will investigate legitimate complaints about the conduct of a licensee under its jurisdiction.

-Regulation sets out minimum standards of disclosure, to be made verbally or in writing, of any details that could be considered a conflict of interest.
+Regulation sets out minimum standards of disclosure, to be made by the insurance broker to his or her client, verbally or in writing, of any details that could be considered a conflict of interest.
 Examples of such potential conflicts of interest could include a financial relationship between an insurer and a brokerage, or a fee paid to someone who refers a customer.

 In addition to this regulation, the common law of agency should prevent any financial relationship between an insurer and a brokerage from impacting on the impartial advice and service an insurance broker provides to a customer.
 The insurance brokers' duty to place the risk in their clients' best interests, and their duty to disclose, supersedes any considerations of the brokers' financial obligations to one insurer over another.
 Any customer who feels the licensee has failed in either of these duties can initiate an investigation of the licensee's conduct and possible disciplinary action.